 Full payment of tuition and fees is to be made upon receiving the first billing statement each term.
-Students may pay their bill any time before the semester begins by mail, online through Self-Service or in person at the Office of the Bursar.
-Students can enroll in payment plans online or pay in the Office of the Bursar, A-227.
+Students view and pay their bill online through Self-Service or in person at the Office of Student Accounts.
+Students can enroll in payment plans online or pay in the Office of Student Accounts, A-227.